synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 > **Optional** — A 1 kΩ load resistor may be required across the battery's main power terminals (B+ to B−), as some batteries enter a deep sleep state and will not respond on the 1-Wire bus until they detect current draw on the power terminals.
 Plugging into a Makita charger or 2 pin device will also wake a battery from this state.

 > Also as precaution connect the Bus enable and 1-Wire of your battery to your chip via 120 Ω resistors to mitigate risk of a pin getting stuck high or low or blowing (It helps alot!).
 Make sure they are directly connected to the GPIO pins and your battery Bus enable and 1-Wire pins!
+Dying pins will fail to show type 5 voltages at first, then fail for everything, RP2040 only.
+Nano is fine.

 > **Note** — A battery will accept charge from any DC power source in any state (deep sleep or error).
 Loading the battery with a 1 kΩ resistor then briefly grounding the enable pin should make any locked BMS wake up and output power without clearing errors, provided the battery is above ~8v.